+Moreover for a sofic chunk $E$ the profile of the property that $\delta_n$ are sofic approximations of $E$ is a computable function. \end{mtheorem} This theorem will be proved in Section 3 in a slightly stronger formulation.
+We will discuss there all notions appearing in it (for example see Remark \ref{prof_R}).

-It is worth noting that sofic chunks always have computable profiles.
-Using this we show that they can be realized by computable permutations.
-This connects our approach with previous work in computability theory concerning algebraic and computabily structure of the group of computable permutations, see \cite{morozov} and \cite{nies}.
+Using Theorem \ref{mth} we study some relevant computability conditions associated with sofic chunks and their profiles.
+We mainly concentrate on computable complexity of some properties of sofic profiles like growth etc. This develops some issues of M. Cavaleri's investigations in \cite{cavaleri}, \cite{cavaleri1}, \cite{cavaleri2}.
+We also mention that since by Theorem \ref{mth} sofic chunks can be realized by computable permutations, there are natural connections of our approach with previous work in computability theory concerning algebraic and computabily structure of the group of computable permutations, see \cite{morozov} and \cite{nies}.